Belkonar/push/README.md

 cp appsettings.Local.json runner
 ```

+Copy `appsettings-example.json` in the `ui/wwwroot` folder to `appsettings.json` in the same folder and fill it out.

 Run a dev nomad agent. with `nomad agent -dev run`

 Make a bash script in your `$PATH` called runner that references the runner project.
 Mine looks like this.